Set up your child for a great start with this list of must-haves

 Pros:

-Arrives at your doorstep fully assembled and ready to ride!
+• Arrives at your doorstep fully assembled and ready to ride!

-There's a full line of accessories for the bike: Seat cushions, front door, sunshade, rain cover, infant/toddler seats, and brand-new vinyl graphics.
+• There's a full line of accessories for the bike: Seat cushions, front door, sunshade, rain cover, infant/toddler seats, and brand-new vinyl graphics.

 Cons:

-It’s heavy and that may add to shipping costs.
+• It’s heavy and that may add to shipping costs.

-What owners say:"I cannot say enough good things about our new Bunch Bikes!
-The kids love this thing y'all - it's so much fun to ride ♥️ It's a game-changer to have that e-assist for the hills 👍” Read more
+What owners say: "I cannot say enough good things about our new Bunch Bikes!
+The kids love this thing y'all - it's so much fun to ride ♥️ It's a game-changer to have that e-assist for the hills 👍Read more

-3. The School Bus by Virtue Cycles, starting at $2,149 This made-in-San Diego cargo bike lets kids sit in a big cargo box and go for a ride.
+This made-in-San Diego cargo bike lets kids sit in a big cargo box and go for a ride.
 The Virtue Schoolbus put parents at ease with the front.
 It also allows them to have good quality time chatting without having to keep looking back.

 Kids: 1-3 in box, + possible rear seat add-on